sbanerjee1776/CourseProject-Samsung/CodeBook.md

 * Mag indicates the magnitude of the measured/calculated quantities
 * The variables have .Mean or .Std at the end.
 These indicate either the mean or the standard deviation of the variables as in the original dataset

-*  SubjectID : ID of Test Subject
+*  SubjectID : ID of Test Subject: Integer from 1 to 30
  * Activity: Factor w/ Six Levels: WALKING, WALK UP, WALK DOWN, SITTING, STANDING, LAYING